waternsky/Contacts.app/README.md

 ### Design choice

-1. Started with Jinja templating to render the contacts.html template which uses row.html to show contacts on server.
+1. Started with Jinja templating to render the contacts.html template which uses row.html to show contacts which are present on server.
+2. Decided to use sqlite3 as file base database, as it simple to start with.

 ## Reference